-- 6.1.
-Chadsgrove recognises that children are vulnerable to physical, sexual and emotional abuse by their peers or siblings.
+- 5.12 Chadsgrove recognises that children are vulnerable to physical, sexual and emotional abuse by their peers or siblings.
 This is most likely to include, but not limited to: bullying (including cyber bullying), gender based violence/sexual assaults and sexting.
 Abuse perpetrated by children can be just as harmful as that perpetrated by an adult, so it is important to remember the impact on the victim of the abuse as well as to focus on the support for the child or young person exhibiting the harmful behaviour.
-Such abuse will always be taken as seriously as abuse perpetrated by an adult and the same safeguarding children procedures will apply in respect of any child who is suffering or likely to suffer significant harm; staff must never tolerate or dismiss concerns relating to peer on peer abuse. - 6.2.
-Where a child discloses safeguarding allegations against another pupil in the same setting, the DSL should refer to the local procedures on the WSCB website (section 2.12) and seek advice from the Family Front Door or Community Social Worker before commencing its own investigation or contacting parents.
+Such abuse will always be taken as seriously as abuse perpetrated by an adult and the same safeguarding children procedures will apply in respect of any child who is suffering or likely to suffer significant harm; staff must never tolerate or dismiss concerns relating to peer on peer abuse. - 5.13 Where the abuse is physical, verbal, bullying or cyber-bullying, sanctions will be applied in line with our Behaviour and Anti-Bullying policies.
+Where a child discloses safeguarding allegations of a sexual nature against another pupil in the same setting, the DSL should refer to the West Midlands Safeguarding Children procedures website and seek advice from the Family Front Door or Community Social Worker before commencing its own investigation or contacting parents.
+This may mean, on occasions, that the school is unable to conduct its own investigation into such incidents. - 5.14 Support for the victims of abuse will be in line with support outlined in the school's Behaviour and Anti-Bullying policies.
+For victims of sexual abuse, the school should follow advice given by Children's Social Care and consider using external agencies, such as Early Help or West Mercia Rape and Sexual Abuse Support Centre to support any strategies that they may be able to provide within school. - 5.15 Depending on the nature of abuse, the school may need to consider providing measures to protect other pupils in the school by means of a risk assessment - 5.16 Where a child discloses safeguarding allegations against another pupil in the same setting, the DSL should refer to the local procedures on the WSCB website and seek advice from the Family Front Door or Community Social Worker before commencing its own investigation or contacting parents.

-7. Special Educational Needs and Disability (SEND)
+Special Educational Needs and Disability (SEND)

-- 7.1.
-Chadsgrove recognises that children with special educational needs and disabilities can face additional safeguarding challenges and these are discussed in staff training.
+- 5.17 Chadsgrove recognises that children with Special Educational Needs and Disabilities can face additional safeguarding challenges and these are discussed in staff training.
 These additional barriers can include: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - children with SEN and disabilities can be disproportionally impacted by things like bullying without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers.

-8. Child Sexual Exploitation (CSE)
+Child Sexual Exploitation (CSE)